 The United Kingdom remains to be a popular destination, when deciding to visit the UK it can become a daunting process.
-At ICS Legal, our Lawyers work to ensure the process is as smooth as possible.
-Under the criteria set by the UK Home Office you are allowed to enter the UK on a single entry or under a multiple entry spanning over a period of up to 6 months.
-You can apply for a long term visa but you must make sure you meet the published requirements.
+At ICS Legal, our lawyers work to ensure the process is as smooth as possible.
+Under the criteria set by the UK Home Office, you are allowed to enter the UK on a single entry or under multiple entries spanning over a period of up to 6 months.
+You can apply for a long-term visa but you must make sure you meet the published requirements.

 A Standard UK Visitor Visa is open for tourism purposes, allowing you to travel to the UK for leisure,

 or for another reason such as to visit family and friends,